Description: Accepting a claim of a celebrity based on his or her celebrity status, not on the strength of the argument.

 Mike Seaver from that 80’s sitcom, “Growing Pains”, is really cool.
 He is now a born-again Christian and apologist for the faith.
 Therefore, you should really believe what he has to say!

 Explanation: Mike Seaver is awesome, but Kirk Cameron, the actor that plays that character?
-Even if Kirk was super duper (which he might be, I don’t know him), his views on the truth of religion are equally valid as yours, or anyone else's who determines what he or she considers to be the truth through faith.
+Even if Kirk were super duper (which he might be, I don’t know him), his views on the truth of religion are equally valid as yours, or anyone else's who determines what he or she considers to be the truth through faith.

 Exception: Some celebrity endorsements are authentic, where the celebrities are motivated by the love of the product itself, not the huge check they are getting for pretending to like the product.
 When these products are directly related to their celebrity status, then this could be seen as a valid (but not sufficient) reason for wanting the product.